Annual Enrollment ends Dec. 7! Don’t miss your window. Call 937.379.8823

 2. Working Past Age 65 With Creditable Coverage

 You can enroll in Medicare and continue working full time or part time.
 Retirement is not a requirement for Medicare!
-However, you can delay Medicare Part A and Part B if you have creditable coverage through your or your spouse’s employer.
-“Credible coverage” is coverage greater than or comparable to Medicare.
+However, you can sometimes delay Medicare Part A and Part B if you have creditable coverage through your or your spouse’s employer.
+“Creditable coverage” is coverage greater than or comparable to Medicare.
+It’s important to keep in mind that even if you have creditable coverage through your employer, you may still need to enroll in Medicare Parts A and B depending on the number of employees within your company.
 You will not be penalized if you qualify for a Special Enrollment Period (SEP).* Depending on your Special Enrollment Period type, you may have up to 2 months before or 2 months following the event to enroll in a Medicare plan.

-However, it’s crucial to compare your employer coverage to Medicare as you may save money and get additional benefits.
+However, it’s crucial to compare your employer plan to Medicare as you may enhance your coverage and get additional benefits.
 Learn more here about working past 65.

 You will want to apply for Medicare Parts A and B even if you stay on your employer plan if either of these apply: